-The Novare South African Terroir Wine Awards is the brainchild of Marius Labuschagne, renowned wine writer and marketeer from Durbanville.
+The S A Terroir Wine Awards is the brainchild of Marius Labuschagne, renowned wine writer and marketeer from Durbanville.
 The competition was created to define the various terroir types of the Cape.

 Labuschagne saw the gap in 2005 to start the SA Terroir Awards.
-He transferred the ownership in 2019 to the SA National Wine Show Association, an industry organisation which presents shows on behalf of the SA wine industry and it is there for the ideal home for this terroir-driven competition.
+He transferred the ownership in 2019 to the SA National Wine Show Association, an industry organisation which presents shows on behalf of the SA wine industry where it finds the ideal home for this terroir-driven competition.

-Terroir, from the French for terre, meaning “land” is a buzzword in wine circles, possibly often without full comprehension of the concept.
+Terroir, from the French for terre, meaning “land” is a buzzword in wine circles around the world, possibly often without full comprehension of the concept.
 Terroir is the basis by which the elements like soil and altitude come together to result in the radically different tastes and characters of wines grown in the same area or region.
 South Africa can be proud of the wine it produces and top quality terroir it delivers.

 Since the strict rules of producing vineyards within a quota system in certain areas were stopped many years ago, many agricultural sites have come to the fore as prime winegrowing areas.